guertinlab/Nascent_RNA_Methods/README.md

 # Conclusions

 We provide standardized metrics and detailed plots that indicate whether libraries are of sufficiently high quality to warrant downstream analysis.

-These metrics

-RNA degradation, alignment rate, nascent RNA purity, library complexity, and run-on efficiency

-Analyses are presented in a deconstructed manner to provide flexibility to researchers who wish to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”
+The analyses provide information about library complexity, nascent RNA purity, nuclear run-on efficiency, alignment rate, sequencing depth, and RNA degradation.
+We deconstruct each analysis and provide the biological rationale of each metric.
+All code and scripts are presented so that researchers can use this framework to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”

 # Figure Legends